vadimsZinatulins/TaskManager/README.md

 This will automatically unwrap the inner task.

 ## Caution
-when creating a dependency, make sure the return type matches the arguments of the labda.
+When creating a dependency, make sure the return type matches the arguments of the labda.
 The following code will not compile because the task `t1` return type is `void` but task `t2` does not expect any arguments.
 ```c++
 auto t1 = TM::make_task([] { std::cout << "Task 1" << std::endl;  });
 auto t2 = TM::make_task([] { std::cout << "Task 2" << std::endl;  }, t1); // Compile time error